New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Equidistributions on -avoiding permutations

-Let $T_1=JR(\pi)$, i.e., the corresponding tree of $\pi$ under the Jani-Rieper bijection.
-Denote by $T_2$ the mirror image of $T_1$ (i.e., horizontal flipping).
-Then, clearly, the internal vertex outdegree distribution of $T_2$ is $\mu$ and the left path length distribution of $T_2$ is $\lambda$.
-Accordingly, the odd-level outdegree distribution of $T_3=\varphi(T_2)$ is $\mu-1$ (that is, $(\mu_1-1)(\mu_2-1)\cdots (\mu_k-1)$ for $\mu=\mu_1\mu_2\cdots \mu_k$) while the even-level degree distribution is $\lambda$.
 Let $T_4$ be the resulting tree via the odd-even level switching transform from $T_3$.
-Then, it is easily seen that the odd-level outdegree distribution of $T_4$ is $\lambda-1$ while the even-level degree distribution is $\mu$.
+Then, it is easily seen that the odd-level outdegree distribution of $T_4$ is $\lambda-1$ while the even-level degree distribution of $T_4$ is $\mu$.
 According to Theorem 3.1, the internal vertex outdegree distribution of $T_5=\varphi^{-1} (T_4)$ is thus $\lambda$ and the left path length distribution of $T_5$ is $\mu$.
 Consequently, the mirror image $T_6$ of $T_5$ has the internal vertex outdegree distribution $\lambda$ and the right path length distribution $\mu$.
-The corresponding permutation of $T_6$ under the Jani-Rieper bijection is the desired $\pi'$ whose IRD and LDE length distributions are resp.~$\mu$ and $\lambda$.
+Thus, the corresponding permutation $\pi'$ of $T_6$ under the Jani-Rieper bijection has the IRD and LDE length distributions resp.~$\mu$ and $\lambda$.

 See Figure~\ref{fig:equidistribution} for an illustration.
-Obviously, the correspondence is a bijection as it is essentially the composition of multiple bijections.
-Hence, the sets (1) and (2) are of equal size.
+Obviously, the correspondence between $\pi$ and $\pi'$ is a bijection as it is essentially the composition of a number of bijections.
+Hence, the sets of (1) and (2) are of equal size.

-Next we prove the sets (1) and (3) contain the same number of $132$-avoiding permutations.
+Next we prove the sets of (1) and (3) contain the same number of $132$-avoiding permutations.
 Again, let $\pi\in \mathfrak{S}_n(132) $ and suppose its IRD and LDE length distributions are resp.~$\lambda$ and $\mu$.
 Let $T_1=JR(\pi)$, and denote by $T_2$ the mirror image of $T_1$.
-Then, the internal vertex outdegree distribution of $T_2$ is $\mu$ and the left path length distribution is $\lambda$.
-Suppose $\pi'$ is the corresponding permutation of $T_2$ under the bijection $\phi$.
+Then, the internal vertex outdegree distribution of $T_2$ is $\mu$ and the left path length distribution of $T_2$ is $\lambda$.
+Suppose $\pi'$ is the corresponding permutation of $T_2$ under the bijection $\phi$, i.e., $\pi'=\phi^{-1}(T_2)$.
 According to Lemma~\ref{new-distribution}, the v-CIS and DRD length distributions of $\pi'$ are resp.~$\lambda$ and $\mu$.
-The correspondence is clearly reversible, so the sets (1) and (3) have equal size.
+The correspondence is apparently reversible, so the sets of (1) and (3) are of equal size.
 Other pairs from the four sets can be done analogously, completing the proof. \end{proof}

-Consequently, from enumeration point of view, we only need to enumerate one set of $132$-avoiding permutations, which is tantamount to enumeration of plane trees according to even-level and odd-level vertices.
-In the following, we present two primary approaches for this purpose: one is based on generating functions and the other is a bijective approach.
+In the rest of the paper, we present some applications of Theorem~\ref{thm:equi}.
+Recall that the Motzkin numbers $M_n$ can be defined by their generating function: